Introduction to Community Care

 The CDPA’02 also empowers trusts to make direct payments to carers (including sixteen and seventeen year old carers) for the services that meet their own assessed needs.

-Further, when a trust carries out an assessment under HPSS’72 on a person being cared for and a carer asks for a carer’s assessment at the same time, the trust must take into account the results of the carer’s assessment when deciding what services if any to provide for the person being cared for.
+In addition, when a trust carries out an assessment under HPSS’72 and the carer of the person whose needs have been assessed asks for a carer’s assessment, the trust must take into account the results of the carer’s assessment when deciding what services if any to provide for the person being cared for.

 1.10 Other legislation